JulianQuenet/specno.README/README.md

 ## Register page

-- I went a little away from the design in the figma file in terms of the layout with going from register there's no specific reasoning I just liked the look of it.
+- I went a little away from the design in the figma file in terms of the layout with going from register ->log in I went with a tab bar view, there's no specific reasoning I just liked the look of it.
 - I also added in the confirm password field as it just felt right to have it included, though other than these two things I tried to stay as close as possible to the deisgn as possible